nkhedekar/JdeRobot-Challenges/README.md

 ### Dependancies

-This package requires the standard python3 library and numpy to be intalled.
+This package requires the standard python3 libraries and numpy to be intalled.

 ### Usage